Right-angled Artin subgroups of Artin groups: Generalized Tits Conjecture for locally reducible Artin groups

 \section{Generalized Tits Conjecture for locally reducible Artin groups}

-In this section, we show that Artin groups with no $3$ labels satisfy the Generalized Tits Conjecture for $N = 1$, and locally reducible Artin groups satisfy the conjecture for $N = 2$.
+In this section, we show that Artin groups with no edges labeled by $3$ satisfy the Generalized Tits Conjecture for $N = 1$, and locally reducible Artin groups satisfy the conjecture for $N = 2$.
+An Artin group is \emph{totally reducible} if its Coxeter diagram is a disjoint union of vertices and single edges, i.e.\ it is a direct product of Artin groups of rank at most $2$.
+Recall from the introduction that an Artin group is \emph{locally reducible} if all spherical special subgroups are totally reducible.
 We first record an easy characterization of the locally reducible Artin groups in terms of their Coxeter diagram.

-\begin{lemma} Let $\gG$ be a Coxeter diagram, and $A$ the associated Artin group.
+\begin{lemma}[{\cite[Lem 3.1]{charney}}] Let $\gG$ be a Coxeter diagram, and $A$ the associated Artin group.
 Then $A$ is locally reducible if and only if $\gG$ satisfies the following condition:

-If two consecutive edges of $\gG$ are not contained in a triangle, then their labels satisfy $1/a + 1/b \le 1/2$. \end{lemma}
+If two consecutive edges of $\gG$ are not contained in a triangle, then their labels $a,b$ satisfy $1/a + 1/b \le 1/2$. \end{lemma}